Unboxed-Software/solana-course/content/interact-with-wallets.md

 For the endpoint, we’ll use the same `clusterApiUrl` function from the `@solana/web3.js` library that we’ve used before so you’ll need to import it.
 For the array of wallets you’ll also need to import the `@solana/wallet-adapter-wallets` library.

-After importing these libraries, create a constant `endpoint` that uses the `clusterApiUrl` function to get the url for Devnet.
-Then create a constant `wallets` and set it to an empty array - since all wallets support Wallet Standard, we no longer need any custom wallet adapter.
+After importing these libraries, create a constant `endpoint` that uses the `clusterApiUrl` function to get the URL for Devnet.
+Then create a constant named `wallets` and set it to an empty array - since all wallets support Wallet Standard, we no longer need any custom wallet adapter.
 Finally, replace the empty string and empty array in `ConnectionProvider` and `WalletProvider`, respectively.

 To complete this component, add `require('@solana/wallet-adapter-react-ui/styles.css');` below your imports to ensure proper styling and behavior of the Wallet Adapter library components.